qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 during the initial |qg| installation, you can either

 * use GIS data that you already have;
-* download the sample data from the qgis website at http://download.qgis.org; or
+* download sample data from the qgis website at http://download.qgis.org/qgis/data/; or
 * uninstall |qg| and reinstall with the data download option checked, only if the above solutions are unsuccessful.